- Solicitors For Business

 There are various ways to fund a claim but we promise that we will always recommend the option that makes the most financial sense to you and will enable you to achieve the maximum compensation.

-If you are concerned about medical malpractice and need help suing the NHS or private healthcare professionals, JMW can assess your case and advise you on the next steps.
+If you are concerned about a medical negligence case, JMW can assess your situation and advise you on the next steps, including by discussing funding options with you and performing a cost-benefit analysis.

 Options for Funding a Claim